dboeckli/sdjpa-order-service/README.md

 This repository contains source code examples to support my course Spring Data JPA and Hibernate Beginner to Guru

+## Additional Resources

+For more information about transactions in database systems and Spring Data JPA, please refer to the following documents in the `doc` folder:

+- [Overview of DB Transactions](doc/OverviewOfDBTransactions.pdf): This document provides a comprehensive overview of database transactions.
+- [Spring Data JPA Transactions](doc/SpringDataJPATransactions.pdf): This guide offers insights into how transactions work specifically with Spring Data JPA.

 ## Flyway

 To enable Flyway in the MySQL profile, override the following properties when starting the application: